nicmeniconi/TCN-KD-HAR/README.md

 - **Optimizer**: Adam
 - **Scheduler**: ReduceLROnPlateau
 - **Early Stopping**: Patience of 30 epochs
-- **Cross Validation**: 5 folds
+- **Cross Validation (CV)**: 5 folds
 - **Reproducibility**: a fixed seed was set for the training routines to ensure consistent and reproducible results

 ## Results - Teacher Training and Student Pre-Training

-Below are the average accuracies of the best unimodal and multimodal models across 5 folds, for each depth and observation window combinations.
+Below are the average accuracies of the best unimodal and multimodal models across 5 CV folds, for each depth and observation window combinations.

 <div style="display: flex; justify-content: space-around;">
   <img src="https://github.com/nicmeniconi/TCN-KD-HAR/blob/main/modeling/evalCV.png" alt="Student and Teacher training results" width="1200" />